 Sharks are apex predators, the “top dogs” of the marine world.
 They have a reputation as bloodthirsty killing machines, but this view is distorted.
 Sharks are not unique in consuming animals.
 For example, humans are predators, eating cattle, pigs, chickens, fish, and other creatures.

 As apex predators, sharks limit the populations of the animals they eat.
 This maintains the balance of nature.
 Sharks occasionally do bite humans, but not all bites are feeding events.
 Sharks sometimes grab humans by mistake.
-Other times an attack may protect a shark’s space, much as a dog barks at and bites intruders.
+Other times a bite may protect a shark’s space, much as a dog barks at and bites intruders.

-The yearly average of unprovoked shark attacks on humans is 80, resulting in about 6 deaths.
+The yearly average of unprovoked shark bites on humans is 80, resulting in about 6 deaths.
 These worldwide numbers are small given the millions of humans that enter the water.
-You have a better chance of dying from a bee sting, a dog or snake bite, or lightning than from a shark attack.
+You have a better chance of dying from a bee sting, a dog or snake bite, or lightning than from a shark bite.

 Good Tips to Know